JodaOrg/joda-beans/src/site/markdown/userguide-serialization.md

 Finally, the `PropertyDefinition` annotation has an "alias" attribute.
 Setting that allows the old name of a property to be retained when a property is renamed.

+## Leniency

+The default deserialization mechanism is relatively strict.
+If the input contains an unknown property then an error will be thrown.
+Similarly, if a Java type is not handled by `SerTypeMapper` then an exception is thrown.

+There is an alternative mode that is more lenient:

+    JodaBeanSer s = JodaBeanSer.COMPACT.withDeserializers(SerDeserializers.LENIENT);

+This mode will ignore unknown properties received for a bean.
+If a Java type cannot be found, lenient mode will attempt to fallback to an alternative type, such as `String`.
+Together these help solve problems when integrating multiple projects/services using Joda-Beans.

 ## Links